alanmaizon/love_first/README.md

 - Enable commenting or "likes" on charities as a bonus feature.

 ### 5. **Responsive Design**
-- Use Tailwind CSS for a modern, responsive design.
+- Use bootstrap and CSS for a modern, responsive design.
 - Ensure compatibility across devices.

 ### 6. **API Integration**